gpuliyar/dockerfile-apache-activemq-openjdk-jre8-alpine/README.md

 ```
 FROM openjdk:8-jre-alpine
 ```
-Creating the image from Open JRE 8
+Creating the image from OpenJDK JRE 8

 ```
 ENV ACTIVEMQ_VERSION 5.14.5